CactusData/VBA.CVRAPI/README.md

 # VBA.CVRAPI
-A complete collection of VBA modules and functions to call the CVRAPI using Javascript
+A complete collection of VBA modules and functions to call the CVRAPI using JavaScript